controlplaneio/simulator/docs/2023-cncf-ctf-walkthroughs/ci-runner-ng-breakout/README.md

 ```
 During penetration testing of a client kubernetes cluster, a vulnerability in a pod has been noticed.

-The pod is part of the client build infrastructure and you are concerned that a compromise may lead to leaked secrets within the target cluster.
+The pod is part of the CI/CD build infrastructure and you are concerned that a compromised runner may lead to compromised VMs.

-Verify the vulnerability by extracting the secret access key from another pod in the ci-server-vulnerability namespace.
+Verify the vulnerability by breaking out of the CI runner pod.

-You will start in the jenk-5ym3 pod in the ci-server-vulnerability namespace.
 ```

 ## Guided Walkthrough